What Is the Difference Between Joint and Sole Custody?

 Determining Allocation of Parental Responsibilities in Illinois

 While changes to the law in Illinois have eliminated the term "child custody", parental responsibilities can still be allocated on a sole or joint basis.
 These allocations determine whether important decisions regarding the child are to be made solely by one parent or by both parents working together to protect the child's best interests.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, our lawyers can provide guidance on how to address these issues.
+We will work with you to protect your parental rights while helping you focus on providing for your children's best interests both during your divorce or family law case and in the years to come.

 If you are going through a divorce, separation, or breakup, you and the other parent will be expected to develop a parenting plan that outlines each party's rights and responsibilities regarding your child.
-You may decide to allocate significant decision-making responsibility to one parent—similar to a sole custody arrangement—or you can divide the authority between both parents, as in a joint custody situation.
+You may decide to allocate significant decision-making responsibility to one parent - similar to a sole custody arrangement - or you can divide the authority between both parents, as in a joint custody situation.

 Significant decisions include those related to the child's following needs: